-- Merger Sub, a new, wholly-owned subsidiary of New Graphic (the "merger"); - each share of Graphic common stock outstanding immediately prior to the merger will be converted into the right to receive one share of the common stock of New Graphic pursuant to the merger; and - immediately after the merger, the Sellers will transfer all of their equity interests in BCH to New Graphic in exchange for shares of common stock of New Graphic (the "exchange").
+- Merger Sub, a new, wholly-owned subsidiary of New Graphic, will merge with and into Graphic, as a result of which Graphic will become a wholly-owned subsidiary of New Graphic (the "merger"); - each share of Graphic common stock outstanding immediately prior to the merger will be converted into the right to receive one share of the common stock of New Graphic pursuant to the merger; and - immediately after the merger, the Sellers will transfer all of their equity interests in BCH to New Graphic in exchange for shares of common stock of New Graphic (the "exchange").

-Upon the completion of the transactions, Graphic stockholders, in the aggregate, will hold approximately 59.4%, and the Sellers will hold approximately 40.6%, of the outstanding common stock of New

-Graphic, each calculated on a fully diluted basis.
+Upon the completion of the transactions, Graphic stockholders, in the aggregate, will hold approximately 59.4%, and the Sellers will hold approximately 40.6%, of the outstanding common stock of New Graphic, each calculated on a fully diluted basis.

-For a more detailed discussion about the transactions, please see "The Transactions" beginning on page 33 and "The Transaction Agreement and Agreement and Plan of Merger" beginning on page 59.
+For a more detailed discussion about the transactions, please see "The Transactions" beginning on page 33 and "The Transaction Agreement and Agreement and Plan of Merger" beginning on page 62.
 You are also being asked to vote to approve a provision in New Graphic's restated certificate of incorporation authorizing 1.1 billion shares of capital stock, including 1 billion shares of common stock and 100 million shares of preferred stock.